Whether you’re looking for the perfect addition to your child’s Easter basket, or you need a story to help explain some of the

 If you like crafting or doing projects with your kids, this book (and maybe the rest of the series) is perfect for your family.
 In

 your kids will learn all the tips and tricks for trapping that fast-hopping hare so they can finally catch a glimpse of him for themselves.
 Together, you can build STEAM-inspired traps and maybe even start a new holiday tradition you revisit each year.
-If your little ones love this book, the series also has instructionals on how to catch a leprechaun, a unicorn, a yeti, and many more mystical critters.
-How to Catch the Easter Bunny, 6 An Old Fave, But Make It Easter
+How to Catch the Easter Bunny, 8 An Old Fave, But Make It Easter

-, follow along as the caterpillar crawls its way through a world of Easter colors, showing readers things like soft white lambs and bright yellow chicks.
+Follow along as the caterpillar crawls its way through a world of Easter colors, showing readers things like soft white lambs and bright yellow chicks.
 The simple text and illustrations make this a great option for teaching colors to young bookworms, so definitely opt for the board book format.
 That way, it can stand up to years of reading and rereading.
-The Very Hungry Caterpillar’s Easter Colors 7 A Story About A Funny Bunny
+The Very Hungry Caterpillar’s Easter Colors.
+9 A Story About A Funny Bunny

 P.J.
 Funnybunny is sick and tired of being a rabbit in